.A marketer’s primary focus is to predict and influence customer behavior.

-Since you already have your customer’s email address from the awareness stage, you can use the channel to send them relevant emails that help them to get to know your product better and understand why you are better from the competition.
+Since you already have your customer’s email address from the awareness stage.
+You can use the channel to send them relevant emails that help them to get to know your product better and understand.

-Product webinars, case studies, tutorials and demo videos can be used at this stage to help customers commit to your product.
+Uberflip can use Product webinars, case studies, tutorials and demo videos at this stage.

 Uberflip uses email to inform clients of the consideration and decision stage about ‘The Content Experience’ conference that will assist customers write better content: